 Appendices that include material needed to support, demonstrate, and support the claim, such as programming, calculations, and project records.

 A well-presented document shows the competence of both the firm presenting it and the person(s) in charge of creating it.

 Table2.
-3 construction claim substantiation problems/challenges
+3 construction claim substantiation challenges